Floating shelves are an ingenious way to add storage without taking up floor space.

 Bedtime also means charging time for our devices.

 Easily convert a floating wall shelf into a charging station by hanging it above an outlet with brackets for each of your devices.
-Keep your cords organized by adding notches into your shelf to clip in the cables to your individual devices.
+Keep your cords organized by adding notches to your shelf to clip the cables to your individual devices.

-Looking to further decrease clutter in the bedroom?
+Looking to decrease clutter in the bedroom further?
 Specifically in your closet?
 Check out these 25 Closet Hacks and get organized.

 Many people prefer to have traditional storage options in the dining room.
-But this room isn’t exempt from the benefits of a shelf set (or even corner shelves), especially when you have limited room.
+This room isn’t exempt from the benefits of a shelf set (or even corner shelves), especially when you have limited space.

-Whip up any cocktail at a moment’s notice by having your favorite liquors, a shaker, and some fancy glasses handy on your wall ledge for a makeshift mini-bar.
+Whip up any cocktail at a moment’s notice by having your favorite liquors, a shaker, and some fancy glasses handy on your wall ledge.